 We support equal treatment in all positions and adhere to offering equal opportunity to men and women in recruitment and access to company resources.
 Currently, 21% of our employees are female, which is not unusual for a manufacturing company.
 There are 23% of women in managerial positions and 12% in professional positions, namely among engineers and in expert administrative positions, for example in Customer Service, Quality Management, Sales, Accounting or Controlling.
 Our members of the Management Board and the Board of Directors are currently 100% male.
-Aligned with our goal and obligation to reach at least 30% of women in the governing bodies by 2030, we continuously raise awareness of the gender gap and encourage women to grow managerial positions.
+Aligned with our goal and obligation to reach at least 30% of women in the governing bodies by 2030, we continuously raise awareness of the gender gap and encourage women to grow through the development of their leadership skills.
+In the years to come, we also plan to implement policies enabling alleviated recruitment of women in all positions in the company, including top managerial positions.